TIBCOSoftware/tp-helm-charts/docs/workshop/aks/cluster-setup/README.md

 You will need to [create a service principal with these role assignments](https://learn.microsoft.com/en-us/cli/azure/azure-cli-sp-tutorial-1?tabs=bash) with the above roles and permissions.

-You can optionally choose run the steps as a Azure Subscription user with above permissions.
+You can optionally choose to run the steps as an Azure Subscription user with above permissions.

 > [!NOTE]
 > Please use this user with recommended roles and permissions, to create and access AKS cluster